Fundamentals of Bookkeeping

 Assets And Liabilities

 Accounts in the Double Entry System are classified into five categories: assets, liabilities, equity, revenues, and expenses.
 Each transaction impacts these accounts differently, with debits and credits allocated based on the nature of the transaction.
+Initially, transactions are noted in the journal with the date, impacted accounts, and amounts.
+Following their transfer to the relevant ledger account, these entries are arranged and condensed for convenience of reference.

 A trial balance is created regularly to confirm that the credits and debits are equal.
 Financial statements that give stakeholders a thorough understanding of the company’s financial performance are then produced, including the balance sheet, income statement, and cash flow statement.